Anova’s Step-by-Step Guide to Building a Sous Vide Cooler

 A cooler you are happy to disfigure slightly

 This can be an old one or a new one so long as it is well insulated and does not leak.
-Boy am I kicking myself for having just given one away!
-I ordered a Coleman 25 Quart Party Stacker Cooler from Amazon for this project.
+We ordered a Coleman 25 Quart Party Stacker Cooler from Amazon for this project.
 The lid is removable, which is key so that you can remove it while cooking without sending water shooting everywhere.

 The Anova supports 20 quarts/5 gallons/~19 liters of water.
-I chose this size to allow for water displacement, though I have read that customers have had success with up to 33 quarts and suspect they could go larger due to how well the insulation helps things!
+When insulated properly, it can handle as big of a cooler of water as you can find.
+We chose this size to allow for water displacement, though our customers have had success with up to 33 quarts and up due to how well the insulation helps things.
 That’s bananas!

 A 2 ⅜” Hole Saw